ElektraInitiative/libelektra/doc/decisions/header_include.md

 ## Assumptions

 - Modern Compilers work like [GCC](https://gcc.gnu.org/onlinedocs/cpp/Search-Path.html):

   - `#include "[header]"` treats `[header]` as file path relative to the current file (as defined by the standard, if such a file doesn't exist there is a fallback to the `<>` behavior)
   - `#include <[header]>` treats `[header]` as file path relative to one of the pre-defined include-paths

+- We can write a tool that enforces all rules in this decision, in such a way that new contributors can learn the rules as they go.

 ## Considered Alternatives